fastrivertech/tiger/frt-fhir/fhir-api/README.txt

    After first time the challenge is answered, it is memorized (cookie is saved), no challenge for sub-sequent operations.

-   To test the authorization in action, make sure to clean the browser's cookies (browser specific, check browser doc for details)
+   To test the authorization in action, make sure to clean the browser's cookies (browser specific, check browser doc for details) for each new session, or go incognito mode, e.g. for Chrome CTRL+SHFT+N